Replacing a central heating pump

 13. Check for leaks and turn the power on then turn on the heating to make sure it’s working

-How to Bleed Central Heating Pump
+How to Bleed the Pump

 To bleed a central heating pump you need to unscrew the screw in the centre of the pump with a large flathead screwdriver.
+You should turn the screw anti-clockwise and let the air out until water starts coming out.

 Conclusion

-There are quite a few problems that can arise when draining and refilling certain heating systems which can be a real headache even for experienced heating engineers.
+There are quite a few problems that can arise when draining and refilling heating systems which can be a real headache even for experienced heating engineers.

-If you have to replace the pump valves also, it might be best to leave it to the experts but if it’s just the pump and you feel competent, then go for it.
+If you have to replace the pump valves also, it might be best to leave it to the experts but if it’s just the pump and you feel competent, go for it.

-Feel free to ask me any questions in the comment section below and I’ll try my best to help.
+Feel free to ask any questions in the comments below, and I’ll do my best to help.
+If you found this post helpful, please consider sharing it.

 FAQs